Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 groups than among members of more affluent groups.
 - **Diagnostic and Statistical Manual of Mental Disorders** A system, devised by the American Psychiatric
-Association, used by most professionals to diagnose and classify abnormal behavior.
+Association, used by most professionals to diagnose and classify abnormal behavior.
 - **Axis** Factors which have to be considered in assessing a patient
  1. Axis I: Clinical Disorders.
 Disorders that produce distress and impair